emoon/Rute/readme.md

 * Some functions needs to be implemented manually in C++ but only the C++ and not the rest of the bindings.
 * The Rust API is currently quite unsafe while it looks safe.
 This is something I want to address.
 * Signals and slots can't easily be defined as in C++ and is only present for the ones defined in the API.
+* Currently very WIP.
+Has (known) memory leaks that needs to be fixed.
 * Currently the code for the generator is quite ugly and something that needs to be cleaned up.

 ### Usage